Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 Yet the natural setting in Giles County, a mecca for outdoor recreation, suggested there had to be forested Mountain Lake hiking trails on this 2,600-acre property.

-I tackled three Mountain Lake Lodge hiking trails in the short time that I was at the lodge.
+I tackled three Mountain Lake Lodge hiking trails in the short time that I was at the iconic lodge.

 If I had more time, I would have set off to hike a section of the Appalachian Trail, which is just five miles from the resort.